-The design of our Chairman & CEO's long-term incentive compensation plan is simple and has remained virtually unchanged since it was originally developed in 1997.
+The design of our Chairman & CEO's long-term incentive compensation plan is simple and has remained virtually unchanged since it was initiated in 1997.
 His incentive compensation award is based on the performance of two fundamental metrics: (i) annual growth of earnings per share (referred to as EPS) and (ii) the year-over-year increase in Watsco's stock price.
 If either increases, then he earns a restricted stock award.
 If neither increases, then he is not entitled to a restricted stock award in that year.
-As a result, no restricted stock awards were received by our Chairman & CEO in 2007 or 2008 due to EPS and stock price performance at that time.
+As an example, no restricted stock awards were granted to our Chairman & CEO in 2007 or 2008 due to EPS and stock price performance at that time.

+This long-term incentive compensation plan is intended to focus our Chairman & CEO's active leadership and strategic vision over the long-term.
 EPS growth recognizes the importance of a proportional return on investment earned by shareholders and is defined as diluted EPS calculated in accordance with U.S. generally accepted accounting principles, referred to as GAAP.
-We do not consider any "non-GAAP" adjustments to EPS.
+We do not consider any "non-GAAP" adjustments to EPS that have the effect of increasing EPS.
 Common stock price appreciation is also a fundamental method of measuring value creation on a year-to-year basis, and reflects not only performance, but other assessments made by shareholders related to the quality and nature of the enterprise.
+Because our Chairman & CEO receives longterm incentive compensation only if at least one of the foregoing metrics improves, receipt of this compensation requires that the Company and all of its shareholders do well.

 To be eligible to receive a long-term incentive award, our Chairman & CEO must be employed for the entire year unless the Compensation Committee specifically determines otherwise.
-The Compensation Committee determines the performance criteria each year within the first 90 days of the calendar year and formalizes such criteria as an amendment to the Chairman & CEO's employment agreement (such agreement and amendments are referred to as the Employment Agreement), which was filed with the SEC as Exhibit 10.1 to the Quarterly Report on Form 10-Q for the quarter ended March 31, 2016 and incorporated herein by reference.
+The Compensation Committee determines the performance criteria each year within the first 90 days of the calendar year and formalizes such criteria as an amendment to the Chairman & CEO's employment agreement (such agreement and amendments are referred to as the Employment Agreement), which was filed with the SEC as Exhibit 10.1 to the Quarterly Report on Form 10-Q for the quarter ended March 31, 2017 and incorporated herein by reference.

-The design of our Chairman & CEO's 2016 long-term incentive program was as follows:
+The design of our Chairman & CEO's 2017 long-term incentive program was as follows: